tonymorris/blog/posts/2013-12-24-ride-report-mubbip-woo.markdown

 *"Mubbip woo!"* came from the trees to the side.
 Did I just hear that, seriously?
 Had I inadvertently ingested some funny flowers as I hurtled through these tracks, narrowly avoiding the overhanging foliage as it competed for space?
 Then it came again, loud and clear, "mubbip woo!"

 I knew this noise.
-It was Jason & Jason, the yowie searching I'd met in D'Aguilar National Park a few months ago.
+It was Jason & Jason, the yowie searchers I'd met in D'Aguilar National Park a few months ago.
 Again, at that time, I thought I was alone in the twilight forest.
 However, I stopped to say hello where they enthusiastically told me about their yowie adventures.
 I'd been advised to install a rear-facing camera on the Husqvarna to film yowies because "they are always behind you" after which, they had given me their business card.

 <a href="http://i.imgur.com/qwTJ8y9.jpg"><img height="816" width="612" src="http://i.imgur.com/qwTJ8y9.jpgg" alt="J&J Yowie Search"></a>